 At the point I ask for help, I generally expect the service rep to be knowledgeable about the products in the shop.
 For me, a lack of knowledge represents a lack of commitment and poor customer service.

 What are the main reasons for poor customer service and bad attitudes?

 - Lack of appropriate training.

 As you can see, the above list is all about people’s soft skills and with the correct management and employees, customer service attitudes should be exceptional.

 So, take the above list and fix it within the USA service industry where there are extreme consequences to getting it wrong, and all will be well.

 Above, we show that poor customer service attitudes in the USA will directly impact an employee’s job and income.

 We also know that poor customer service will directly impact the business.
-In an age where reviews are used daily to tell customers how people judge your business.
+Customers judge your business based on peoples reviews.
 Bad reviews can literally kill a business.
 I myself will always look at hotel and restaurant reviews on trust pilot before going to one I have never used or eaten at before.